JeffKnowlesJr/obsidian-link-plugin/README.md

 2. **Create a Note from Prompt**:
    - Without any text selected, use the command "Create new linked note"
    - Enter the desired note name in the popup dialog
+   - Choose the destination folder from the dropdown
    - A new note will be created and linked at your cursor position

+### Daily Notes

+- Daily notes are automatically created in the correct year/month folder
+- Template is automatically applied
+- Folder structure is maintained automatically

 ## Installation